 The Authority is the lessee of land and improvements thereto, referred to as the 51st/52nd Street lot, under a capital lease which expires July 1, 2025 (See Note 6).
+On December 6, 2013, the Authority entered into a 3 year agreement to lease electronic parking pay station equipment requiring monthly payments in the amount of \$1,661.
+The lease term begins on January 4, 2014 and expires on December 4, 2016.
 The assets and liabilities under capital lease are recorded at the present value of the minimum lease payments.
 The assets are depreciated over their estimated productive lives, which is 5 to 7 years for equipment and 10 years for property improvements.
-Depreciation expense of assets under capital lease in the financial statements amounted to \$-0- for the years ended December 31, 2013 and 2012.
+Depreciation expense of assets under these capital leases in the financial statements amounted to \$3,904 and \$-0- for the years ended December 31, 2014 and 2013, respectively.

-The capital lease obligation for the years ended December 31, 2013 and 2012 was \$85,000 and \$80,000, respectively.
+The capital lease obligation for the years ended December 31, 2014 and 2013 was \$108,826 and \$85,000, respectively.

-Minimum future lease payments under the capital lease as of December 31, 2013 for each of the next five years and in the aggregate are:
+Minimum future lease payments under these capital leases as of December 31, 2014 for each of the next five years and in the aggregate are: